-This course provides more extensive development and practice in listening, speaking, reading, and writing as well as increased awareness of and focus on French-speaking cultures, while honing grammar skills.
+GERMAN III Course # 04280This course provides more extensive development and practice in listening, speaking, reading, and writing as well as increased awareness of and focus on German-speaking cultures, while honing grammar skills.
 New thematic topics and grammar concepts are introduced to students.
 All modes of communication are practiced and assessed regularly.
-This course is conducted in French to a greater extent than is French II.
+This course is conducted in German II.GERMAN III HONORSIn this course previously learned skills are enhanced.
+A thematic approach